jamesdellinger/machine_learning_deep_learning_nanodegree_dog_project/README.md

 * I built a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 * Given an image of a dog, my algorithm identifies an estimate of its breed.

 ![Sample Dog Output][image1]
-* If supplied an image of a human, my code infers the most nearly resembling dog breed
+* If supplied an image of a human, my code infers the most nearly resembling dog breed.

 ![Sample Human Output][image2]

 ### Concepts: